KrFedak/AdventureWorks/README.md

 *   **Expansion Impact:** Adding new product categories significantly grew the customer base and increased total profit.

-*   **Actionable Insight:** Some items, like "Mountain-500" bike, require further review due to its high return rate.

 ## 2. Quality Control

 **Question:** Which categories drive return rates and how does this affect growth?